 If you think you’re going to get a Chase Sapphire Reserve Card in the near future, the Chase Freedom Flex is a great way to start building those UR points before committing to an annual fee.
 With a limited 5x return on revolving categories that regularly include everyday spendings like supermarkets and gas, it’s one of the best no annual fee cards available.

 The Chase Freedom Unlimited is very similar to its cousin, the Chase Freedom Flex.
 It carries no annual fee and it has a decent welcome offer of $200.

-However, the Freedom Unlimited offers a very competitive cashback rate of 5% on travel purchases made through the Chase Ultimate Rewards portal, 3% cashback at restaurants (including delivery and takeout, 3% on drugstore purchases, and 1.5% on all other purchases.
+However, the Freedom Unlimited offers a very competitive cashback rate of 5% on travel purchases made through the Ultimate Rewards portal, 3% cashback on dining (including delivery and takeout), 3% on drugstore purchases, and 1.5% on all other purchases.

 Citi Double Cash

 Similar to the Chase Freedom offerings, the Citi Double Cash is billed as a cashback credit card, but earns rewards that can be transferred as Citi ThankYou Rewards if you have either a Citi Premier or a Citi Prestige.
 While Citi’s transfer partner list is still growing, the return rate on the Citi Double Cash is 2% on all purchases, and the card currently offers 0% interest for 18 months on purchases and balance transfers.
 That makes this credit card a strong contender during the coronavirus outbreak.

 American Express Gold Card